mockery/mockery/README.markdown

 requiring actual implementation.

-The benefits of a mock object framework are to allow for the flexible generation of such mock objects.
+The benefits of a mock object framework are to allow for the flexible generation of such mock objects (and stubs).
 They allow the setting of expected method calls and return values using a flexible scheme which is capable of capturing every possible real object behaviour.

 Prerequisites